Empire Orders found in Pictures

 King Cheoljong 철종 (1849 – 1864) died without leaving an heir to the throne.
 The Andong Kim clan, which held control of the throne, nominated Yi Myung- bok 이명복 (李命福) to become the next King.
 He became Prince Ik-seon shortly before his coronation, and entered the palace on Dec.
 9, 1863 as King Kojong.
 Because he was only 12 years of age at the time of his coronation, his father Yi Ha-eung 이하응 (李昰應) (1820-1898) became Heungseon Daewongun 흥선대원군 (興宣大院君 lit. ’Great Prince Heungseon’) and served as regent during the minority of his son.
 The Daewongun’s foreign policy was rather simple, as Cumings describes it: “no treaties, no trade, no Catholics, no West, and no Japan”.1 He maintained an isolationist policy.

 To maintain power, the Heungseon Daewongun 흥선대원군 made several attempts to replace Kojong with either his oldest son Yi Jae-myeon 리재면 or preferably his grandson Yi Jun-yong 이준용.
 Because of these attempts, King Kojong held Yi Jae-myeon in great disdain.
 Due to this, Yi Jae-myeon did not gain significant recognition until King Kojong was forced to abdicate his throne on July 20, 1907.
 Shortly thereafter, Yi Jae-myeon received the Title Wan heung-gun 완흥군 (完興君).
 He was awarded the Grand Cordon of the Order of the Plum Blossom (Sept.
 19, 1907), the Grand Cordon of the Order of the Auspicious Stars (Nov.
 30, 1907) and the Grand Cordon of the Order of the Golden Measure (Sept.
 22, 1909).
 At the time of the signing of the annexation treaty on August 22, 1910, he was promoted to the honorific position of King Heungchin 흥친왕 (興親王).
-The day after the 1910 ceremony, the Japanese demoted him from King Heungchin and re-classified him as a hereditary duke with the title of Prince Lee Hui (李熹公).
-On January 13, 1911, he received a bond for 830,000 won from the Japanese government.
+The day after the 1910 ceremony, the Japanese demoted him from King Heungchin and re-classified him as a hereditary duke with the title of Prince Yi Hui (李熹公).
+On January 13, 1911, he received an 830,000 (Korean) Yen Bond from the Japanese government.
 His son, Yi Jun-yong 이준용, was made a baron in 1910 by the Japanese.

 Yi Jae-myeon 리재면 (李載冕) (1845 ~ 1912)